Valid Inference After Causal Discovery: Discussion

-We also believe that our tools can be extended to other causal discovery methods, in particular constraint-based, continuous-optimization-based, and hybrid approaches.
-The main technical step is to make the respective methods differentially private; the subsequent application of max-information bounds and implications to statistical validity would remain the same as in our work.
-We believe that existing algorithms for differentially private optimization could be applied toward making continuous-optimization-based methods for causal discovery private \citep{abadi2016deep}.
+Finally, we believe that our tools can be extended to other causal discovery methods, in particular constraint-based, continuous-optimization-based, and hybrid approaches.
+The main technical challenge is to ensure that the respective methods are differentially private; the subsequent application of max-information bounds and implications to statistical validity would remain the same as in our work.
+We believe in particular that existing algorithms for differentially private optimization \citep{abadi2016deep} could be applied toward making continuous-optimization-based methods for causal discovery private.

-Finally, importing tools from robust statistics \citep{HubeRobuststatistics} may help design new scores that have bounded sensitivity.
-We focus on the clipped BIC score as it is simple and intuitive, but it is possible that other scores (e.g., obtained by replacing squared loss with a more robust loss such as Huber loss) could have better theoretical properties, or could be shown to perform better empirically.